Rogel Mari Sese: Career

 After graduating from the University of the Philippines Diliman, Sese worked at the Los Baños campus as an instructor.
 He briefly stopped teaching to pursue a doctorate degree in Japan.
 As one of the only three astrophysicists in the Philippines as of 2017, Sese joined the Department of Science and Technology and served as the head of the National Space Development Program which was launched in order to set up the foundation of a future space agency.
 He also set up his own firm, Regulus SpaceTech Inc. which is involved in space research and development, education and consultancy.

 He also promoted the teaching of space education in high schools and elementary schools through the Philippine Space Science Education Program (PSSEP) which also led to more universities in the Philippines to offer degrees in aerospace engineering and also lobbied for legislation related to space science.
 He contributed to the writing of the proposed legislation "Act Establishing the Philippine Space Development and Utilization Policy and Creating the Philippine Space Agency" which aims to establish a national space agency.

-Sese along with 7 other Filipino scientists were included in Asian Scientist 100 (AS100) list released in March 2018 which recognizes the contribution of individuals in Asia in the field of science and technology.
+Sese, along with 7 other Filipino scientists, were included in Asian Scientist 100 list released in March 2018 which recognizes the contribution of individuals in Asia in the field of science and technology.
 Their inclusion was recognized by the Senate of the Philippines via a resolution.

 Sese is currently affiliated with Ateneo de Davao University (ADDU) and is the current department chairperson of the Aerospace Engineering department.
 He is also a member of Ateneo de Davao University's board of trustees.
 He is currently leading a satellite internet project in ADDU, the ACCESS Mindanao project.
+In 2020 he was selected as a Karman Fellow for his work in space.